Josh Brown

 After completing my PhD (2011) in history of the Italian language, I was Cassamarca Assistant Professor in Italian at The University of Western Australia before taking up a postdoctoral fellowship at Romanska och klassiska institutionen, Stockholm University.
 I then moved to Australian National University for several years as Convenor of Italian Studies, before returning to Perth.
 At UWA I teach Italian language acquisition at all levels of the curriculum, as well as specialist courses on the history of the Italian language and the Divine Comedy, with an emphasis on digital methods.

 At UWA, I am part of the research group for Medieval and Early Modern Studies, and UWA Space Centre (Emotions in Space research node).
 I am a current affiliate member of ANU’s Centre for Early Modern Studies, and an associate of the ANU Centre for Digital Humanities Research, and a former affiliate of the ARC’s Centre of Excellence for the Dynamics of Language.
 I am the former stream leader for historical sociolinguistics at ANU’s Centre for Research on Language Change.
-I am part of the editorial board for the journal La lingua italiana: storia strutture testi published by Fabrizio Serra, Rome.
+I am part of the editorial board for the journal La lingua italiana: storia strutture testi published by Fabrizio Serra, Rome, and incoming treasurer on the national committee for the Languages & Cultures Network for Australian Universities.

 You can hear more about me and my research here, here and here.